-The chapter begins with an overview of the six categories of functions: arithmetic, text, date, general, conversion, and group.
+The chapter begins with an overview of the seven categories of functions: arithmetic, text, regular expression, date, general, conversion, and group.
 The remaining sections discuss each type, with the exception of group functions, which are introduced in Chapter 8.
 You will also learn about regular expressions, which are used with some text functions to search for certain patterns in text.
 The last section of this chapter briefly explains how you can define your own SQL functions in Oracle, using the PL/SQL programming language.
-We conclude this chapter with some exercises.